jin-lee4/Journal/README.md

 - Create journal entries using text documents
 - The user can also add photos to an entry
 - Keep an archive of past entries
-- Journal entries can be categorized in various ways
 - Entry archives can be found in chronological order
 - User can tag entries as another way to categorize